Is it easy to find a job in Malta?

 Still debating why relocate and find a job in Malta?

-You may have come across interesting jobs in Malta in the sectors of iGaming, Information Technology, and Legal & Compliance.
+You may have come across interesting jobs in Malta in the sectors of Finance, Compliance and Technology.
 You might have also heard or read about the “Blockchain Island”.
 It is no secret that the online gaming industry contributes a substantial chunk to the Maltese economy or over 12 per cent of the local GDP.

 According to market research report, “Bet365 claims to have more than 35 million customers, making it one of the world’s largest online gambling company.”
 You may not be aware of the fact but Bet365 just expanded their presence in Malta.
 One of the main drivers for this move is the current regulatory developments Malta has in place.
 This strategic move from Gibraltar to Malta has created hundreds of jobs not only for the locals but predominantly for expats.
 Hence, if you have experience in the online gaming industry, you might want to consider your skills and background as an asset and look for jobs in Malta.

 What about “The Blockchain Island”?
 Where did that come from?
 On the 1stNovember 2018, Malta officially introduced the three laws establishing the regulatory framework governing Distributed Ledger Technology (the “DLT”), Blockchain Technology (the “Blockchain”) and Cryptocurrencies.
 That move made Malta the first country in the world to regulate this Crypto sector and offer a legal solution to many operators within the Blockchain space.
 Mass media attention followed and some of the biggest Cryptocurrency exchange operators saw an opportunity.
 Binance and Okex, some of the world’s leading cryptocurrency exchanges by revenue, made the strategic move to set up their headquarters in Malta.

 Why is it important to love your job?